Shylock-Hg/Deep-Into-RocksDB/source/WAL-file-format.rst

 | The Write-Ahead-Log file persist the sequence of data/operation will apply to
  *MemTable* later.
-| This file are sperate to fixed-length block on top level which steped by
+| This file are separate to fixed-length block on top level which steped by
- *kBlockSize*.The *record* which too long will be splite to mutiple fregments which specified by *type* (First, Middle and Last).The block can't be full fit will be padded
+ *kBlockSize*.The *record* which too long will be splitted to multiple fragments which specified by *type* (First, Middle and Last).The block can't be full fit will be padded

 Top-level
 -----------